 Feel free to post tobaccos (no weed allowed), pipes, collections, pics of favorite combos for going /out/, pics of what you're doing with your pipe and any questions you might have.

 Want to get into smoking pipes without spending too much cash?

-Get a Missouri Meerschaum Legend corncob pipe and a pouch of either Prince Albert, Carter Hall or Half and Half tobacco, available at most drugstores.
+Get a corncob pipe and a pouch of either Captain Black or Half and Half tobacco, available at most drugstores.

 What you'll need: pipe, tobacco, lighter or matches, pipe cleaners, and either a regular old nail or a pipe tool (combination tamper, scoop, and small pick).

-All of these together should run you less than $20.
+All of these together should run you less than $25, still.
+God help you.

 Having trouble keeping your pipe lit?
 Fill it with less tobacco and smoke it slower than you think you need to, lightly tamping as needed when the smoke starts thinning out.